-- Developments along the riverside which incorporate river wall defences should use the opportunity to raise the defences in line with Thames Estuary 2100 Plan principles - Include rainwater harvesting systems to collect rainwater for re-use such as for toilet flushing or for irrigation of landscaped areas - Plant trees and other soft landscaping features such as rain gardens and green walls to intercept rainwater and allow it to drain into the soil below - Include living roofs (incorporating blue roof storage) - Maximise the additional benefits that landscaped SuDS features can provide in addition to flood management by planting to encourage biodiversity
+- Developments along the riverside which incorporate river wall defences should use the opportunity to raise the defences in line with Thames Estuary 2100 Plan principles. - Include rainwater harvesting systems to collect rainwater for re-use such as for toilet flushing or for irrigation of landscaped areas. - Plant trees and other soft landscaping features such as rain gardens and green walls to intercept rainwater and allow it to drain into the soil below. - Manage all surface water run-off using SuDS measures with no discharges to the sewer system. - For major schemes, the development of an Integrated Water Management Strategy for the site is encouraged.